 Why Hiring an Experienced Attorney Is Important When You Are Accused of Violating Probation

 You do not want to face the potentially dire consequences of having your probation revoked and possibly being sentenced to prison on your own.
 If your probation officer gives you any warning about a probation violation or you are worried you will receive a warning soon, you should contact an experienced criminal defense attorney immediately.
-He can proactively help you solve your problem so that you do not face more serious consequences.
-If a hearing has already been scheduled on a charge of violating probation, an attorney is essential to building a defense to the accusations and negotiating a resolution to the violation—if you in fact violated a term of your probation.
+He or She can proactively help you solve your problem so that you do not face more serious consequences.
+If a hearing has already been scheduled on a charge of violating probation, an attorney is essential to building a defense to the accusations and negotiating a resolution to the violation—if you, in fact, violated a term of your probation.

 At Greenspun Shapiro PC, our attorneys are known for our experience, imagination, and tenacious defense of all of our clients.
 We have over 80 years of experience handling a variety of criminal matters, including probation violations.
 Call our law office in Fairfax, Virginia at 703-352-0100 to schedule your free consultation with one of our criminal defense attorneys.